Post Updated on March 31, 2021

 Do you ever wish Sundays had a pause button?
 Maybe you spend Friday and Saturday having a grand old time, but when Sunday comes along, you feel rushed to prepare for the week.
 Or maybe you spend way too long tucked under the covers in the morning and feel like you’ve wasted the whole day.

-By the time Monday comes around, you’re in panic mode because you’re totally unprepared for the rest of the week.
+By the time Monday comes around, you’re in panic mode (aka the Sunday Scaries) because you’re totally unprepared for the rest of the week.
 I’ve been there so many times, and I’ve often spent an entire Monday simply trying to get myself ready for what’s to come.

 If this sounds a whole lot like your current routine, I’ve put together a list of 20 productive things you can do on a Sunday to make next week more manageable.
 Plus, you’ll save you a huge amount of time in the coming week.

 Of course, you don’t have to do EVERYTHING on this list because there’s only so much time in a day (and Sunday is best spent relaxing, after all).
 I’d recommend choosing a few things that will help make the rest of your week easier.
 Do 1, do all 20…it’s up to you!
 Keep reading to find out how to prepare yourself for a productive week.

 Write down your top 3 priorities for Monday.
 Plan out your day around these top priorities.
 Here’s how I plan out my day using Google Calendar.

 Review your calendar for the week.
 There’s nothing worse than forgetting about a meeting and showing up unprepared, so take a quick peek at what’s coming up this week.

 Schedule tasks and projects throughout the week.
 Make sure they’re spread out and manageable, instead of added in at the last minute.